-- Core Curriculum: - Language, Philosophy & Culture or Creative Arts (as specified in each program) - Mathematics (as specified in each program) - Natural Science (as specified in each program) - Humanities / Visual and Performing Arts (one course from OC Core) - Social and Behavioral Sciences (as specified in each program) - Major concentration and electives (as specified in each program) - A minimum of 60 semester hours. - A minimum average of "C" (2.0) in all work.
+- Communication - Language, Philosophy & Culture or Creative Arts (as specified in each program) - Social and Behavioral Sciences (as specified in each program) - Mathematics/Life and Physical Science (as specified in each program) - Major concentration and electives (as specified in each program) - A minimum of 60 semester hours. - A minimum average of "C" (2.0) in all work.
 Transfer students must also have an average of "C" (2.0) in all work taken at Odessa College. - Students who are not exempt from the provisions of TSI must pass all three sections and have scores reported to Odessa College. - Discharge of all financial obligations to Odessa College prior to graduation.